btch/bazarr-qc/README.md

 3. The Python script:
    - Reads Bazarr's SQLite DB for offset info.
    - Detects subtitle language (optional).
-   - If issues are found, blacklists the subtitle using Bazarr's API.
+   - If an offset of more than +-5 seconds is found, blacklists the subtitle using Bazarr's API.

 ---